preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 .. image:: sign-off-requests-settings-1-new.png

 + **Custom**: Here you can choose to create a Custom Sign-off Request or use a template.
+You can also select "Current Page" which is very useful in for example a Page Type.
+The request is then always tied to the current page, wherever that is.
 + **(Template list)**: Available when "From Template" is selected above.
 Lists all available Sign-off Request templates, if any.
 Select template here.
 + **Name**: Add a name for the request here, in any of the tenant languages (click the flag to chance language).
 + **Description**: You can add a description of the request here, in any of the tenant languages (click the flag to chance language).